-Marisa Mazria Katz is a New York-based writer who has covered culture and politics in cities that include Casablanca, Kabul, Port-au-Prince, and Istanbul.
-Her work has appeared in The Wall Street Journal, Financial Times, Time, Vogue, and The New York Times.
+Marisa Mazria Katz is a New York-based writer and reporter who has covered culture and politics in cities that include Casablanca, Kabul, Port-au-Prince, and Istanbul.
+Her work has appeared in The Wall Street Journal, Financial Times, Time, Vogue, The New York Times, and on NPR.
 She has run, since its launch in October 2018, the Eyebeam Center for the Future of Journalism.
-(July 2019)
+(April 2020)

 Marisa Mazria Katz: Your paintings feel very experiential, almost like walking through a landscape.
 And so much of your imagery seems to have been derived from the traveling you do.
 Is there a sense that if that stops, so will the inspiration for your art?

 Yevgeniya Baras: I have so much mining to do because of the many chapters I’ve already lived that I’m not worried about running out of material to build meaning from.
 And being an immigrant ends up being a blessing in this case because I speak two languages fluently.
 So I’m reading in two, I’m watching in two.
 I’m talking on Skype with friends in two.
 I have this larger world.

 Anna Winger: “This year, a real plague is upon us.
 It will just be the four of us around the table—my husband, my children, and me.
 To celebrate this holiday of all holidays alone truly underscores our strange isolation.
 Here in Berlin, it’s never easy to gather what you need for a seder.
 This year, who knows?
 Maybe we’ll find a lamb bone, maybe a box of matzo, maybe not.
 Does it matter?
 I don’t think so.
 The story is what matters.
 The suffering of the Israelites gives us empathy, and their survival, strength.
 So we tell each other this story—over and over, this year more than ever, in every language.”

 Marisa Mazria Katz: Why did you position the Lamassu this way?